upenn-libraries/finding_aids/rails_app/README.md

 Our local development environment uses vagrant in order to set up a consistent environment with the required services.
 Please see the [root README for instructions](../../../../../README.md#development)  on how to set up this environment.

-The Rails application will be available at, [https://finding-aid-discovery-dev.library.upenn.edu](https://finding-aid-discovery-dev.library.upenn.edu).
+The Rails application will be available at [https://finding-aid-discovery-dev.library.upenn.edu](https://finding-aid-discovery-dev.library.upenn.edu).

-The Solr admin console will be available at, [http://finding-aid-discovery-dev.library.upenn.int/solr/#/](http://finding-aid-discovery-dev.library.upenn.int/solr/#/).
+The Solr admin console will be available at [http://finding-aid-discovery-dev.library.upenn.int/solr/#/](http://finding-aid-discovery-dev.library.upenn.int/solr/#/).

 ### Interacting with the Application